Slip & Fall Accidents

 What Types of Compensation Can I Seek for a Slip and Fall Injury?

-If you are injured in a slip and fall accident, you may be entitled to various types of compensation, including medical expenses, lost wages, pain and suffering, and rehabilitation costs.
-The specific compensation available will depend on the circumstances of your case.
+If you were injured in a slip and fall accident, Kentucky law may allow you to recover different types of compensation depending on the impact of your injuries and losses.

 How Do I Prove Liability in a Slip & Fall Case in Louisville?